TheWaySheGoes/Java-how-to/strings/README.md

 -----    different String operations --------------
+ * FaceBook group: Java how to
+ * GitHub : Java how to
+ * YouTube : Java how to
 Every Class has a different type of string operation in it.
 In every class theres a class description to what it does